Manecas1221212/romance/chapter_20.md

 *After careful consideration, I have decided to resign from Henderson & Associates effective immediately.
 Recent personal circumstances have made it clear I can no longer fulfill my duties...*

 Anna's vision tunneled.
-She grabbed her phone.
-Called Tom.
+She called Tom immediately.

 "I didn't send that."